jc-aguilera/carlosom/docs/challenges/showdown-2.md

 Max is accompanied by two of his girlfriends, which are as dangerous as Max himself.
 Players 1 and 3 have to be especially careful at the start, since all three lions will charge at them.

-Try to deal with the lionesess first: two grenade rounds each should suffice.
+Try to deal with the lionesses first: two grenade rounds each should suffice.
 Be careful of recoil, though; the shotgun is a safer choice, but slower.

-The lions don’t have any weaknesses, but they can become stunlocked with the shotgun, and also from Kevin’s and Alyssa’s potshots, even with the handgun.
+The lions don’t have any weaknesses, but they can become stun locked with the shotgun, and also from Kevin’s and Alyssa’s potshots, even with the handgun.
 In addition, any character with a dodge is able to avoid the lions’ lunging attack; good reflexes are required, though.

 When Max gets to the station roof, try to land a shot on him: if he gets hit, he will get down immediately, thereby reducing his healing.
 Also, it may happen Max fakes his death; stun him immediately and keep shooting.
 He will eventually die for real.